 In 2011 the subject of Commercial Law became a part of the Department, and in 2013 Campus Gotland merged with Uppsala University and the Department further expanded.

 We offer courses and Programmes in the subjects of Business Studies, Commercial Law and Entrepreneurship.
 Courses and Programmes are offered both as online courses and campus courses, both on Campus Uppsala and on Campus Gotland.
 Research is conducted within International Business, Marketing, Entrepreneurship, Accounting and Finance, Management and Organisation, and Commercial Law.
-Researchers, teachers and students collaborate throught their work with executive education, research collaborations, student theses, internships and active participation in public debate.
+Researchers, teachers and students collaborate through their work with executive education, research collaborations, student theses, internships and active participation in public debate.

 - About 3500 students per year